A quick guide to furniture refinishing.

 Furniture refinishing can mean anything from filling in wood chips to restoring entire pieces of furniture, top to bottom.
 Refinishing work generally involves stripping old stain, sanding, restoring original wood, repairing scratches, cracks and dents, and applying new stain or paint.
 A professional can help you refinish everything from tables, sofas, chairs and rocking chairs, to desks, armoires and bed frames.
 They are trained to work with all kinds of wood, including oak, mahogany and maple.

 For standard jobs that don’t involve rare antiques or special circumstances, most professionals provide a catch-all price.
 This price is based on the type of furniture and level of damage.
 In general, the more damage a piece of furniture has, the more time it takes and the higher the price will be.
-The same it true for detail — items with extremely intricate decoration, scroll work or delicate parts generally cost more to repair.
+The same is true for detail — items with extremely intricate decoration, scrollwork or delicate parts generally cost more to repair.
 This is most often the case with older antique furniture pieces.

 For more on costs, see “How much does furniture refinishing cost?”